Video

 today if you have any low-power analog

 TV broadcasts nearby.
-Otherwise you need a digital to analog converter
+Otherwise you need a digital to analog TV converter

 box to tune TV stations.